armin-fx/BandedScad/doc/math_polygon.md

 #### vector_to_line [^][contents]
 [vector_to_line]: #vector_to_line-
-Convert a line defined by a starting point and a vector to a list with 2 points defines the straight line.\
+Convert a line defined by a starting point and a vector to a list with 2 points defines the straight line.
 Returns a list `[ point 1, point 2 ]`

+_Arguments:_
 ```OpenSCAD
 vector_to_line (vector)
 ```